-Area Project Activities Project Specific Impacts Construction No impacts Tinian Operation Permits within the LBA located in the range footprints or associated SDZs would require termination, causing less than significant impact to land ownership and significant impacts to agricultural use The impact on MLA access would be less than significant because the military would be exercising an existing right based on existing policy
+Area Project Activities Project Specific Impacts Construction • No impacts.
+Tinian Operation Permits within the LBA would be terminated, causing less than significant impact to land ownership significant impacts to agricultural use and to consistency with FPPA The impact on MLA access would be less than significant because the military would be exercising an existing right based on existing policy There would be public access restrictions on use of submerged lands during training events at the rifle KD range.
+The impact on access would be adverse, but not significant because the military is exercising an existing right based on existing right based on existing